-Somehow the hotel made it through the Great Depression, but almost fell derelict during World War II and the years thereafter.
-In 1969, the local community established a group of investors to save it, and the hotel was reopened as a full service resort in 1973.
+Somehow the hotel made it through the Great Depression, but almost fell derelict during World War II and in the years thereafter.
+In 1969, the local community established a group of investors to save it, and the hotel was reopened as a full-service resort in 1973.

-Culture Trip interviewed Susan Owen, The Don CeSar’s guest experience manager, to learn more about the history and design of the hotel, including its literary significance and even a few legends.
+Culture Trip interviewed Susan Owen, guest experience manager at the Don CeSar, to learn more about the history and design of the hotel, including its literary significance and legends.

-Culture Trip: What are some important architectural details that make the hotel so unique?
+Culture Trip: What are the important architectural details that make the hotel unique?

-Susan Owen: The Don CeSar is reminiscent of a Mediterranean-style castle, set upon the sugary white sand beaches of St. Pete Beach, with its majestic pink exterior, historic grandeur and striking Moorish and Mediterranean architectural design elements: arched openings, beamed ceilings, red tile roofs giving the building a Spanish solidarity, bell towers and imperial turrets.
+Susan Owen: The Don CeSar is reminiscent of a Mediterranean-style castle, set upon the sugary white-sand beaches of St Pete Beach, with a majestic pink exterior, historic grandeur and striking Moorish and Mediterranean architectural design elements: arched openings, beamed ceilings, red-tile roofs giving the building a Spanish solidarity, bell towers and imperial turrets.

-SO: Thomas Rowe [the hotel’s proprietor] moved here for the warm weather, as the cold weather in Virginia was complicating his health issues (asthma and severe heart condition).
-He was fascinated with the island, and against the advice of his friend and real estate broker, Walter Fuller, he proceeded with purchasing the 80 acres of land and continued on to build The Don CeSar.
+SO: Thomas Rowe [the proprietor of the hotel] moved here for the warm weather, as the cold weather in Virginia was complicating his health issues… He was fascinated with the island, and against the advice of his friend and real-estate broker, Walter Fuller, he proceeded with purchasing the 80 acres of land and continued on to build the Don CeSar.

 CT: Has the hotel ever shown up in films or literature?
 If so, which ones?

-CT: One can literally picture Fitzgerald crafting the image of Daisy Buchanan and Jordan Baker here.
-Are there any anecdotes or tales related to various famous guests of the past?
+CT: I can picture Fitzgerald crafting the images of Daisy Buchanan and Jordan Baker here.
+Are there any anecdotes or tales related to famous guests of the past?
 Specifically Fitzgerald and Capone?

-SO: F. Scott Fitzgerald did some writing at The Don.
-Jean Orr, Thomas Rowe’s personal assistant, did typing for him.
-In the book Zelda, he refers to The Don CeSar as a “hotel in an island wilderness.”
-The 5th floor fountain, which is no longer there, was one of the fountains that Zelda danced in after a few too many cocktails.
+SO: F Scott Fitzgerald did some writing at the Don.
+Jean Orr, Thomas Rowe’s personal assistant, did typing for him… He refers to the Don CeSar as a “hotel in an island wilderness.”
+The fifth-floor fountain, which is no longer there, was one of the fountains that Zelda danced in after a few too many cocktails.
 It is said that the three-year contract to house the New York Yankees in the early ’30s is what saved the hotel.
 With players, club officials and media, the Yankees kept the hotel filled.
-On the train ride home from their first spring training in St. Petersburg, Babe Ruth collapsed from reportedly overindulging his large appetite for food and drink, causing him to miss the first month of the regular season.
+On the train ride home from their first spring training in St Petersburg, Babe Ruth collapsed from reportedly overindulging his large appetite for food and drink, causing him to miss the first month of the regular season.
 He was suspended later that season.

-CT: Are there any “secrets” of the hotel?
-Any legends that may be true?
+CT: Does the hotel hold any secrets?
+Are there any legends that may be true?

 CT: Why the pink coloring?

-CT: What’s the most significant area or structural component that was restored during the ’70s?
+CT: What’s the most significant area or structural component that was restored in the ’70s?